Devin Thomas: Washington Redskins

-Thomas was drafted by the Washington Redskins in the second round (34th overall) of the 2008 NFL Draft.
+Thomas was selected by the Washington Redskins in the second round (34th overall) of the 2008 NFL draft.
 On July 18, he agreed to a four-year 4.8 million contract that included roughly $2.7 million in guaranteed money.
 Thomas is represented by Drew Rosenhaus.
 In 2008, Thomas won the NFL Rookie Madden Bowl, defeating future Bears teammate Matt Forte.

 The Redskins utilized Thomas a good deal on special teams, mainly on kickoffs.
 While his playing time on offense grew from 2008 to 2009, his production was limited.
 In 2008, he amassed 173 yards of total offense and one touchdown (rushing).
-In 2009, his production marginally improved to 323 yards and three touchdowns (all receiving), with a career game December 6, 2009 against the New Orleans Saints of more than 100 yards receiving and two touchdowns.
+In 2009, his production marginally improved to 323 yards and three touchdowns (all receiving), with a career game December 6, 2009, against the New Orleans Saints of more than 100 yards receiving and two touchdowns.
 Through four games in 2010, under new head coach Mike Shanahan, Thomas amassed no offensive statistics, though he continued to play on special teams.

 Thomas was waived by the Redskins on October 9, 2010.

 Carolina Panthers

 Thomas was claimed off waivers by the Carolina Panthers on October 11, 2010, then waived again on November 23, 2010.
-With the Panthers for five games, Thomas played only in their 37-13 home loss on November 21, 2010 to the Baltimore Ravens and recorded no statistics.
+With the Panthers for five games, Thomas played only in their 37-13 home loss on November 21, 2010, to the Baltimore Ravens and recorded no statistics.

 New York Giants

 On November 24, 2010, Thomas was claimed off waivers by the New York Giants.
 To make roster room for Thomas, the Giants placed fullback Madison Hedgecock on injured reserve with a hamstring injury.
 Thomas wore #8 in his first game as a Giant versus Jacksonville because the Giants have no more numbers available.
-During the team's December 5, 2010 game against the Redskins, Thomas made his first impact as a Giant.
+During the team's December 5, 2010, game against the Redskins, Thomas made his first impact as a Giant.
 On special teams, Thomas had two tackles, including one at the Redskins' 20-yard line, and he blocked a Hunter Smith punt in the fourth quarter, giving the Giants the ball on the Redskins 13-yard line.
 On January 22, 2012, Thomas made a huge impact in the NFC Championship Game against the San Francisco 49ers, as he recovered two pivotal fumbles, one of which occurred in overtime to set up the winning score that took the Giants to Super Bowl XLVI.